gem-library/gem/docs/docs/gettingStarted.md

  ... or by directly calling the constructor `sgem` in the same way:
  - `sgem([1 2], [1 3], [123 987]}), 3, 3)` is a sparse matrix with two high precision integer components

-More generally, high precision objects can be constructed from either a full or sparse Matlab/Octave matrix by calling the `gemify` function.
-This will create a gem object when given a full matrix, and an sgem object when given a sparse one.
+More generally, high precision objects can be constructed from either full or sparse Matlab/Octave matrices by calling the `gemify` function.
+When provided a full matrix, this function creates a gem object, when provided a sparse argument, it produces an sgem object.

 ### Special values

-The following mathematical constants can be constructed explicitely
+The following mathematical constants can be constructed explicitly
  - `gem('pi')` is 3.14159265...
  - `gem('e')` is 2.7182818...
  - `gem('log2')` is 0.69314718...